-where $\I(\cdot)$ denotes the indicator function.
-Manski refers to the objective function in \eqref{eq:MSE} as a score function, and the estimator $\hbe_{\rm{MSE}}$ is obtained via maximizing the score function.
-The statistical properties of MSE have been well-studied in the literature \citep{chamberlain1986asymptotic,kim1990cube}.
-Nonetheless, the existing literature rarely examines the practical feasibility to achieve the estimator in a large dataset, even though it is essential to make use of the estimator in real-world applications.
-Despite a macroscopical intuition underneath the optimization problem \eqref{eq:MSE}, the objective function is hard to optimize due to non-convexity and non-smoothness, especially when the sample size is large.
+where $\mathbb{I}(\cdot )$ denotes the indicator function.
+Manski referred to the objective function in \eqref{eq:MSE} as a score function, and the estimator $\widehat{\bm{\beta }}_{\mathrm{{MSE}}}$ is obtained via maximizing the score function.
+The statistical properties of MSE have been well studied in the literature \citep{chamberlain1986asymptotic,kim1990cube}.
+Nonetheless, the existing literature rarely examines the practical feasibility to achieve the estimator in a large data set, even though it is essential to make use of the estimator in real-world applications.
+Despite a macroscopical intuition underneath the optimization problem \eqref{eq:MSE}, the objective function is hard to optimize due to nonconvexity and nonsmoothness, especially when the sample size is large.

 Indeed, the rapid development of modern technology has enabled data collection of unprecedented size.
 Such a large amount of data are usually generated and subsequently stored in a decentralized fashion.
-Due to the concerns of data privacy, data security, ownership, transmission cost, and others, the decentralized data may not be pooled \citep{zhou2018statistical}.
-In distributed settings, classical statistical results, which are developed under the assumption that the datasets across different local machines can be pooled together, are no longer applicable.
-Therefore, many estimation and inference methods need to be re-investigated.
+Due to the concerns of data privacy, data security, ownership, transmission cost and others, the decentralized data may not be pooled \citep{zhou2018statistical}.
+In distributed settings, classical statistical results, which are developed under the assumption that the data sets across different local machines can be pooled together, are no longer applicable.
+Therefore, many estimation and inference methods need to be reinvestigated.